cxl-micron-reskit/famfs/markdown/vm-configuration.md

 :bangbang: **Important:** For the command line above, you must have at least 16G of memory, because you are reserving 8G starting at a starting offset of 8G.
 Linux does not error-check this; if you try to use nonexistent memory we observes that it both runs slowly and doesn't work.

 **Note:** In theory ```memmap=8G$8G``` should give you a dax device rather than pmem.
 The usual problem is that it's hard to successfully escape the ```$``` so this often fails.
+Here is good solution:

+    # Create a memmap_val grub macro:
+    sudo grub2-editenv /boot/grub2/grubenv set memmap_val='8G\$8G'
+    # Use the macro in /etc/default/grub
+    ...memmap=\$memmap_val

-This will reserve 8G of memory at offset 8G into system physical RAM as a simulated pmem device.
+The latter will reserve 8G of memory at offset 8G into system physical RAM as a simulated devdax device (while the former will provide a simulated pmem device).
 You must check your available memory and make sure that you have enough to back the entire range - if not, it won't work well...

 After doing that, you will need too run the following commands: